• Skip to primary navigation

 3/4c pumpkin = 1 cup butter

-I have not tried all the substitutions but I would trust the Libby's test kitchen.
+I have not tried all the substitutions but trust the Libby's test kitchen.

-I originally created the recipe with 1/2 cup brown sugar, but 1/4 cup plus the granulated sugar is enough for my taste now.
+I originally created this recipe with 1/2 cup brown sugar, but 1/4 cup plus the granulated sugar is now enough for my taste, but you may like it sweeter.

 Share